A 5 step video marketing guide for artists

 You just need to have a plan.
 A plan that will:

-- Break the process down into repeatable steps that make it quicker and quicker to do each time (saving you time and money on your marketing)
+- Break the process down into repeatable steps that make it quicker and easier to do each time (saving you time and money on your marketing)

 - Instil the confidence you need to keep making videos for your business (so you aren’t tempted to give up)